mcgill-robotics/AUV-2025/catkin_ws/src/vision/model_pipeline/README.md

-# Steps to train a model:
+# Steps to train a model
 1. Collect images samples (either sim or real).
 2. Either open or add the images to AUV2024 workspace on Roboflow.
     1. Ask a lead for the McGill Robotics account information.